 It’s often cheaper to book your flights to any destination in Asia (Dubai, India, Sri Lanka,…) and look for a connecting flight to the Maldives.
 For example, we had our flights to Colombo with Qatar Airways and booked separate flights to Malé with Emirates for only $130 per person.
 It’s worth a try, right?!

 In the last years, the government changed its regulations and allowed tourists to stay on the local islands, instead of only on the privately owned resort islands.
-Because of this change, people with a lower budget are now able to visit this beautiful paradise which also makes the Maldives more and more popular.
+Because of this change, people are now able to visit the Maldives on a budget and enjoy this beautiful paradise.
 We visited 6 different local islands and wrote an article with the ultimate travel itinerary for 2-3 weeks.
 We also included recommendations on where to stay, the best things to do, our favorite places to eat, and money-saving tips on how to get around.
 Be sure you check it out!

 Speaks for itself, right?
 But how to find those cheap accommodations?
 We listed down our favorite ones for each local island and created an article about it: Best hotels and guesthouses in the Maldives.
 You are welcome!

 Money-saving tip: use this link to save up to $45 on your first booking on Airbnb